BFS Algorithm Common Patterns and Code Template

 4. Bidirectional BFS Optimization

-Due to space limitations, here's a brief distinction: The traditional BFS framework spreads out from the starting point until it reaches the endpoint; whereas Bidirectional BFS spreads out from both the starting and ending points simultaneously, stopping when the two sides intersect.
+The traditional BFS framework begins expanding from the starting point and stops upon reaching the endpoint; bidirectional BFS, however, starts expanding from both the start and end points simultaneously, halting when the two meet.

-In the tree structure shown in the diagrams, if the endpoint is at the bottom, the traditional BFS strategy will search through all the nodes of the entire tree to finally find the target
+In the illustrated tree structure, if the endpoint is at the bottom, using the traditional BFS strategy would involve searching the entire tree before finding the target

 .
-In contrast, Bidirectional BFS only traverses half of the tree before the intersection occurs, which means the shortest distance is found.
-This example intuitively demonstrates that Bidirectional BFS is more efficient than traditional BFS.
+In contrast, bidirectional BFS only traverses half of the tree before the paths intersect, indicating the shortest distance has been found.

 class Solution {